Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 linkTitle: Manage assets using the CLI
 weight: 200
 ---

-Learn how to create assets from discovered APIs with the Amplify management plane.
+This topic explains how to create assets from discovered APIs with the Amplify management plane.

 ## Before you start